UniFreak/notes/Webpack.md

 `HtmlWebpackPlugin` plugin?

-it's good practice to clean the /dist folder before each build: `clean-webpack-plugin` plugin
+it's good practice to clean the /dist folder before each build: use `clean-webpack-plugin` plugin

+webpack use `manifest` to track how all the modules map to the output bundle, use `WebpackManifestPlugin` to extract manifest to json

 ## Development (**NOT FOR PRODUCTION!**)